SherG/skeleventy2/site/blog/best-auto-mechanic-cheshire-county.md

 And if you're curious, this is the work I've had done there:
 * Pressure hose replaced
 * Valve cover gasklet replaced (to fix botched job done by another garage.
 Oil was leaking into the sparkplug wells, triggering error codes)
-* Welding work for flange / exhaust hangar repairs
+* Welding work for flange / exhaust hanger repairs
 * Crankshaft sensor replacement
 * Snow tires mounted